 - City funds and private or bank funds will be released on prorata basis

 - No funds released without prior ECD inspection and draw approval

 - Units must be rented to those at or below 80% area median income

 - Affordability period (minimum of 5 years) will be based on amount of City loan

 - Detailed scope of work and preliminary estimates must be submitted prior to underwriting

 - All rehabilitation work must meet the City's written rehabilitation standards and be in compliance with the Florida Building Code for Existing Buildings

 - Scope of Work must match permits pulled

 HOW TO APPLY:

-For more information or to initiate the application process, please call the Housing Division at 891-6558 or click here to obtain the application.
+For more information or to initiate the application process, please call the Housing Division at 891-6558 or download the application (PDF).